 A proposal to modify the Clean Water Act from the Environmental Protection Agency will face stiff opposition come January, says U.S. Sen. Chuck Grassley.
 That’s when both the House and the Senate will be held by the GOP.

-Grassley and other Republicans have spoken harshly against the recommendation from the Environmental Protection Agency and the Army Corps of Engineers, which would increase federal oversight of U.S. waterways.
+Grassley and other Republicans have spoken harshly against the Waters of the U.S. rule, which would increase federal oversight of U.S. waterways.

 Ebola and algae scares hit in Western Africa and Toledo respectively this week.
 The threats may feel far away, but they hit home closer than you think.

 On this News Buzz edition of River to River, host Ben Kieffer talks with Anne Pham, in charge compliance and enforcement of the drinking water program at the Department of Natural Resources.
 She explains what made the water in Toledo undrinkable and how we can protect Iowa water.

 After pulling a few all-nighters netting, sorting and spawning fish, Iowa’s fisheries supervisors are ready for a break.
 They’ve spent the last month working to ready the more than 100 million walleye fry, fish less than 2 inches in size, that get stocked into Iowa’s lakes and rivers every year.

 Farmers are hopeful improvements are coming to the Midwest river system, which is crucial for shipping grain, in the form of the Waterways Resource Reform and Development Act (WRRDA).

 After years of work on the bill, Congress recently smashed together separate bills passed by each chamber and sent the White House a new $12.3 billion water infrastructure bill with bipartisan support.
 President Obama has yet to state whether he plans to sign the bill.